 - The union may require that its members must strike and walk off the job without their regular pay, or face fines and assessments.

-- A union can require you to pay union dues or fees to keep your job and it can use your dues to fund things you might not support, like political campaigns or candidates you did not choose.
+- In most states, a union can require you to pay union dues or fees to keep your job and it can use your dues to fund things you might not support, like political campaigns or candidates you did not choose.

 How Voting Works

 Additional sources can help provide information on unionization.
 Learn about the NLRB and the Department of Labor’s role in facilitating elections and administering and enforcing labor standards.